-You can find contact details for all housing associations in Tower Hamlets on our website
+You can find contact details for all housing associations in Tower Hamlets on

 If your landlord is breaking the terms of their mortgage agreement by letting out their property without permission, they may be at risk of having it repossessed by the mortgage lender.
 This could make your own tenancy less secure.